ReliableDragon/NestedGenerator/README.md

 'wealth' counter, which could make future expensive choices more likely.
 The symbol '%' is used for state manipulations.

 ### Writing State
-State can be written by writing '$statename:$value_modification', inside of a pair of '%'.
+State can be written by writing '$statename:$operation$value_modification', inside of a pair of '%'.
 State names are of the form '[a-zA-Z]\w+, allowed operations are '+=', '-=', '*=', '/=', '^=', and '=', and allowed value modifications are integers or other states.
 The exact format is
 '%[a-zA-Z]\w+:[+=-/\*]"?[\w ]+"?%'.
 * State writing operations must occur at the end of a line.
 * The first '%' must be preceded by a space.
 * Multiple state writing operations on one line are allowed.
 * All states default to the value 0.
+* The special token "@" is also allowed as an operation, and sets the specified state to the current choice value.
+It does not allow a value modification to be provided, since the value modification is the current choice.

 For example, a choice that writes '50' to the state 'wealth' would be:
 ```